aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-string-pad-start-end

-To support padding a string with given minimal length of such a string.
+To support padding a string with a given minimal length of such a string.

 ```js
 console.log('abc'.padStart(4)); /** => " abc" */